YoussefIbraheem/rizme-blog/README.md

 Other Features
 --------
-* In the beginning of the day, a new post will automatically be added as a good morning
+* At the beginning of the day, a new post will automatically be added as a good morning
 * Sorted messages will be automatically deleted to avoid memory overload or running out of space
-* When the User creates a new post, the action will be set in queue between 5 and 10 seconds to be created to enhance performance
+* When the User creates a new post, the action will be set in a queue between 5 and 10 seconds to be created to enhance performance
-* When an email is being sent, the action will be set in queue for 3 seconds to be send to enhance performance
+* When an email is being sent, the action will be set in a queue for 3 seconds to be sent to enhance performance

 Conclusion
 ----------
 The Laravel blog project provides a comprehensive solution for creating a simple blog with messaging and email notification functionality.
-The project uses Jetstream, Filament, Mailer, and Laravel/ui packages to provide users with an easy-to-use interface for creating and managing their blog.
+The project uses Jetstream, Filament, Mailer, and Laravel/ui packages to provide users with an easy-to-use interface for creating and managing their blogs.